DariHernandez/sms-scraper/README.md

 For each row in the SMS table, from each number, the script check if the current message have been saved in the history file; if yes, it means that all the message after the curren message, have already been extracted and sent to the API, so the programa skips them an continues with the next table.

+*Note: The first time you run the program, it will take several minutes because it must extract all messages from all numbers.
+Later (once the **history.json** file is generated) the data extraction will be much faster.*

 # Install
 ## Third party modules